 Many parents assume that nighttime is the only time that we should worry about our baby’s and toddler’s sleep.
 What parents often don’t realize is how important naps really are to babies’ development, temperament, and growth.
 Naps are incredibly important for babies and toddlers, but they are constantly changing, which can lead parents to assume their child isn’t tired, or is ready to give up their naps prematurely.
 This is simply not true.
-In fact, there are some basic nap guidelines that apply to nearly every child.
+If you’re wondering about baby and toddler naps, here are some nap basics that apply to every child.

 Newborn to 5 Months

-Newborns need as much sleep as possible, which is why I do not recommend sleep coaching until your child is around 6 months.
+Newborns need as much sleep as possible.
+That’s why I do not recommend sleep coaching until your child is around 6 months.
 It’s also important to remember that daytime sleep develops after nighttime sleep, and often not until around 6 months.
-Nap coaching is rarely advised, or successful with babies this young.
-Often, parents of newborns find that their babies are taking a lot of naps, 4 to 5 naps per day is not uncommon.
+Nap coaching is rarely advised — or successful — with babies this young.
+Often, parents of newborns find that their babies are taking a lot of naps — 4 to 5 naps per day is not uncommon.

 6 to 8 Months

-At this age, most babies need between 2 and 3 naps per day, a morning nap, an afternoon nap, and a one hour (maximum) late afternoon nap to help them bridge the gap between naptime and bedtime (and avoid bedtime resistance due to an overtired baby).
+At this age, most babies need between 2 and 3 naps per day.
+They’ll take a morning nap, an afternoon nap, and a one hour (maximum) late afternoon nap to help them bridge the gap between naptime and bedtime.
+This will help avoid bedtime resistance due to an overtired baby.